azeem/webvs/README.md

 ## Contributing

 [Fork](https://github.com/azeem/webvs/fork) and submit pull requests against master branch.
+Look for issues with [help wanted](https://github.com/azeem/webvs/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label for things that we need help with.
 For suggestions/bug fixes use [Github/Issues](https://github.com/azeem/webvs/issues).
 Chat with us at [visbot/AVS gitter channel](https://gitter.im/visbot/AVS).